Posted on October 12, 2015

 The data from CAPS gave researchers a window into specific challenges facing the South African educational system, Lam says, and also allowed illuminating comparisons with Brazil.
 In some ways, the two countries—both among the world’s most unequal societies—are quite different.
 For example, inequality in Brazil is largely perpetuated through the education system, he says, while in South Africa, racial discrimination in the job market is the greater barrier to equality.
 But both countries regularly fail students, sometimes forcing them to repeat grades more than once.
 “In addition to all the other things bad schools do badly, they evaluate badly,” Lam says.
 “And when they’re failing a lot of kids, they’re often failing the wrong kids and passing the wrong kids.”
 This can hurt both the schools and the students: Repeat students clog up classrooms, use extra resources, and enter the workforce later than they should.
 In addition, combining younger students with those who have been held back one or more times may contribute to earlier sexual activity.

-Lam is hopeful that the Cape Area Panel Study will help push South African policy makers to address difficult topics like grade repetition.
-“I feel it’s the most policy relevant stuff that I’ve done,” he says.
+Lam is hopeful that the Cape Area Panel Study will help push South African policy makers to address difficult topics like inequality and grade repetition.
+“I feel it’s the most policy relevant stuff that I’ve done,” says Lam, who was made an honorary professor of economics at the University of Cape Town in 2013.
 In the meantime, he points with pleasure at the ability of his South African colleagues to conduct surveys and analyze the data.
-Based on the CAPS work, the South African government recently commissioned the university to conduct a national longitudinal survey looking at some of the same issues.
-Murray Leibbrandt, the Cape Town economist who has worked with Lam since 1997, says Lam’s commitment to rigorous research was key to their accomplishments.
+Based on the CAPS work, the South African government commissioned the university to conduct a national longitudinal survey, the National Income Dynamics Study, modeled on ISR’s Panel Study of Income Dynamics, looking at some of the same issues.
+Leibbrandt says Lam’s commitment to rigorous research was key to their accomplishments.
 “By working with him, you get better.
 He has influenced a whole range of us to do better work.”

 Such activities are typical of Lam’s “public mindedness,” says Robert Schoeni, a longtime colleague and Pop Studies research professor.
 “Many of the benefits of what he does are reaped by other researchers and the scientific community as a whole, not just himself,” Schoeni says.
 About 20 years ago, when Schoeni was a “young and naïve” graduate student, Lam invited him to spend a month in Brazil.
 Lam found Schoeni a place to stay, included him in family activities, and pulled him into the research.
 It was the sort of generous gesture, Schoeni says, that Lam has become known for.
 “He extended all kinds of opportunities to allow me to grow,” he says.
 “It was an absolutely life changing experience.”